IngenuityEngine/cloudFTP/README.md

 * "name" field is simply used for documentation purposes. "username" and "password" used by user when launching a client
 * Upon connection, if username found in config with matching password, server will enter that directory as the root
 * If directory corresponding to valid username does not exist yet, server will make and enter the directory
-* User cnanot escape their root directory.
+* User cannot escape their root directory.
 Admin account 'ingenuity' can access all subdirectories in /files
 * User base in CloudFTP updates everytime the /config/users.json file is modified.

 ###Testing